 Lagoon Valley Park is a welcome respite along the I-80 corridor between Sacramento and the Bay Area.
-It's located just outside of Vacaville, a charming Solano County community that borders the Sacramento Valley and the Bay Area.
+It's located on the outskirts of Vacaville, a charming Solano County community that borders the Sacramento Valley and the Bay Area.
 With its grass-covered hills rolling over the horizon, stately oak trees, a small lagoon that shimmers in the sun, and 470 acres of hiking and biking trails, this park is a delightful Northern California escape.

 Lagoon Valley is loved by everyone from locals to passers-by who want to experience uninterrupted nature, challenging workouts, and scenic vistas.

-The park was established in 1972, but the history of Lagoon Valley and the people who lived here goes back long before that.
+Most of the park land was acquired by the City in the early 1970’s, but the park was developed under an agreement between the City and Solano County.
+Responsibility for the operation of the park was transferred from the County to the City of Vacaville in 1994, but the history of Lagoon Valley and the people who lived here goes back long before that.
 Until the 1800s, this land was inhabited by Native Americans.
 By the 1840s, the region that would one day become Solano County was settled by pioneers, including the prominent Vaca and Pena families.
 To this day visitors can explore an old cemetery located in the park as well as the Pena Adobe, one of the oldest structures in the county.
 (Visit on the first Saturday of the month for an educational tour of the site!)

 Solano County, which is part of the Sacramento Valley despite being commonly considered as Bay Area territory, proved to be a fertile land ripe for ranching and farming.

 Lagoon Valley Conservancy, Friends of Lagoon Valley, and the Pena Adobe Historical Society help protect this area.